pclifford/borderlands2/README.md

-# WARNING

-This branch is a pretty early stage of porting this tool to Python 3.
-Basic savefile editing does seem to work after some limited testing, but it's barely been tested, and there are some things which simply don't work at all (such as outputting to `json` or `decodedjson` formats).
-Use at your own risk!

-If I ever do get to the point of being comfortable with the app's basic functionality (and finish fixing things like the JSON output) then I'll also want to go ahead and move to new-style string formatting, etc.

 # Borderlands 2 / Borderlands: The Pre-Sequel Save File Modification Tool

 This is a simple command line utility to extract and modify player information